Symptoms and Signs of Stoner Stomach

 CHS Diagnosis and Treatment

-CHS is a newer condition, so it’s not well researched.
-Some doctors aren’t familiar with the condition or its symptoms, so you may need a gastroenterologist or another specialist for diagnosis.
+CHS is a relatively recently recognized condition, so it’s still being researched.
+Some doctors aren’t familiar with the condition or its symptoms, so you may need a gastroenterologist or another specialist to diagnose it.

 Typically, a lot of questions about your cannabis use and the types of products you use are valuable to the diagnostic process.
 Be sure to be honest with your doctor about your use and symptoms.